 The swimming pool at our hotel with view of the Arabian Sea

 Kerala is distinctive in India for its social development.
 The people of Kerala boast the highest standard of living in India as well as the highest literacy rates, at 91%.
 Kerala is also the only communist state in India, and you see the communist hammer and sickle painted on walls along the sides of roads, repeating one after the next for long stretches.
-This morning I saw a water truck with three symbols painted on it side by side – the Christian cross, the Om sign, and the communist symbol.
-Fascinating.
+This morning I saw a water truck with three symbols painted on it side by side – the Christian cross, the Om sign, and the Crescent moon.

 Streetside in T-town

-This morning, we had some lectures at the Center for Development Studies, a research and education facility, and all three provided us with a lot of information, but I was ost interested in the presentation by J. Devika, who spoke about the many similarities between Kerala and Sri Lanka.
+This morning, we had some lectures at the Center for Development Studies, a research and education facility, and all three provided us with a lot of information, but I was most interested in the presentation by J. Devika, who spoke about the many similarities between Kerala and Sri Lanka.
 She also spoke on how Kerala has changed in many ways over the past half century in terms of gender roles.
 Traditionally, Kerala was a matrilineal society with the woman as the head of the family, but no longer.